StakeWise (SWISE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StakeWise Historical Price

-According to the latest data gathered on StakeWise live price page, the current price of StakeWise is 0.01398958USD.
-The circulating supply of StakeWise(SWISE) is 563.65M SWISE , giving it a market capitalization of $7.89M.
+According to the latest data gathered on StakeWise live price page, the current price of StakeWise is 0.01327241USD.
+The circulating supply of StakeWise(SWISE) is 563.65M SWISE , giving it a market capitalization of $7.47M.

 The StakeWise Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWISE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.